 An experience and continuous adventure with my mother made the days worthwhile as well as enjoyable.
 The visits tightened the mother-child relationship that had strained a bit since my moving to the United States for my studies and now the beginning of another chapter of my life.
 Every evening we would gather our thoughts to see what we had gained at the end of the day from the experiences of the day.
 At the end of the week, we had a recap of what the adventurous week yielded for us especially since we were not going to see each other for a couple of weeks.
 The pictures taken during our eventful week would act as a reminder of the importance of our togetherness.
 I accompanied to the airport the following day, embraced and waved goodbye as I wished her a safe flight.

-Work Site
+Work Cited

 Alanazi, Muneera.
 Personal interview 9 Sep.
 2017.